axelarnetwork/axelar-lints/amplifier-lints/cosmwasm_addr_in_msg_struct/README.md

 Checks whether an `ExecuteMsg`, `QueryMsg`, `InstantiateMsg`, or `MigrateMsg` has a `cosmwasm_std::Addr` type in their fields.

+### How it works

+Checks `struct` definitions and `enum` definitions.

+For structs:
+- `InstantiateMsg` and `MigrateMsg` may be of this type.
+Checks the `ident` of the definition for its name; if it matches, checks the type of its fields for a `cosmwasm_std::Addr`.

+For enums:
+- `ExecuteMsg` and `QueryMsg` may be of this type.
+Checks the `ident` of the definition for its name; if it matches, checks the fields of each variant for a `cosmwasm_std::Addr`.

 ### Why is this bad?

 This is a validated type, but when the msg gets deserialized, the field is populated without that validation, so you could potentially introduce data that bypassed expected checks.